linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part1.rst

 ------------------------

 When mounting  the file system, the kernel calls the mount function defined within the structure :c:type:`file_system_type`.
 The function makes a set of initializations and returns a dentry (the structure :c:type:`struct dentry`) that represents the mount point directory.
 Usually :c:func:`mount` is a simple function that calls one of the functions:
   * :c:func:`mount_bdev`, which mounts a file system stored on a block device
   * :c:func:`mount_single`, which mounts a file system that shares an instance between all mount operations
   * :c:func:`mount_nodev`, which mounts a file system that is not on a physical device
   * :c:func:`mount_pseudo`, a helper function for pseudo-file systems (``sockfs``, ``pipefs``, generally file systems that can not be mounted)

-These functions get as parameter a pointer to a function :c:func:`fill_super` that will be called after the superblock initialization to finish its initialization by the driver.
+These functions get as parameter a pointer to a function :c:func:`fill_super` that will be called after the superblock initialization to finish the its initialization it by the driver.
 An example of such a function can be found in the ``fill_super`` section.

 When unmounting the file system, the kernel calls :c:func:`kill_sb`, which performs cleanup operations and invokes one of the functions:
   * :c:func:`kill_block_super`, which unmounts a file system on a block device
   * :c:func:`kill_anon_super`, which unmounts a virtual file system (information is generated when requested)
   * :c:func:`kill_litter_super`, which unmounts a file system that is not on a physical device (the information is kept in memory)